AceStar0/ece-devops-ing4/README.md

 <http://localhost:3000> will be accessible and our web application will run (make sure to open the Redis server):

 ![image](image/1.%20localhost3000.png)

-- Create a user

-Send a POST request using the terminal:
+* To create a user, send the curl POST request to the application with the user data:

 ```bash
 curl --header "Content-Type: application/json" \